smcpeak/smflex/flex.md

         #define YY_DECL float lexscan( a, b ) float a, b;

-to give the scanning routine the name *lexscan,* returning a float, and taking two floats as arguments.
+to give the scanning routine the name `lexscan`, returning a float, and taking two floats as arguments.
 Note that if you give arguments to the scanning routine using a K&R-style/non-prototyped function declaration, you must terminate the definition with a semi-colon (;).

-Whenever `yylex()` is called, it scans tokens from the global input file *yyin* (which defaults to stdin).
-It continues until it either reaches an end-of-file (at which point it returns the value 0) or one of its actions executes a *return* statement.
+Whenever `yylex()` is called, it scans tokens from the global input file `yyin` (which defaults to stdin).
+It continues until it either reaches an end-of-file (at which point it returns the value 0) or one of its actions executes a `return` statement.

-If the scanner reaches an end-of-file, subsequent calls are undefined unless either *yyin* is pointed at a new input file (in which case scanning continues from that file), or `yyrestart()` is called.
+If the scanner reaches an end-of-file, subsequent calls are undefined unless either `yyin` is pointed at a new input file (in which case scanning continues from that file), or `yyrestart()` is called.
-`yyrestart()` takes one argument, a `FILE *` pointer (which can be nil, if you've set up `YY_INPUT` to scan from a source other than *yyin),* and initializes *yyin* for scanning from that file.
-Essentially there is no difference between just assigning *yyin* to a new input file or using `yyrestart()` to do so; the latter is available for compatibility with previous versions of `flex`, and because it can be used to switch input files in the middle of scanning.
+`yyrestart()` takes one argument, a `FILE *` pointer (which can be nil, if you've set up `YY_INPUT` to scan from a source other than *yyin),* and initializes `yyin` for scanning from that file.
+Essentially there is no difference between just assigning `yyin` to a new input file or using `yyrestart()` to do so; the latter is available for compatibility with previous versions of `flex`, and because it can be used to switch input files in the middle of scanning.
 It can also be